LIHI Certificate #141 – Mallison Falls Project, Maine

 Condition 3: The LIHI Certification term will not expire until September 4, 2022 (extended to 2027 with the LIHI Handbook revision in 2022).
 If upstream anadromous fish passage is not installed at Mallison Falls by May 2021 (the earliest date based on a 2019 fishway operational date at the Saccarappa Project) the Owner shall provide LIHI with a summary of the reasons passage has not yet been installed at Mallison Falls, and a revised schedule for installation based on the information available at that time.

 2023: No material changes or compliance issues were identified.
 The project remains in compliance based on the annual review.
-For Condition 1, 2a and 2b, the project reported that 2023 eel passage effectiveness testing was not completed due to weather impacts.
-For Condition 2c, 2d and Condition 3, the project reported no change in status.
+For Condition 1 and 2a, the project reported that 2023 eel passage effectiveness testing was completed.
+For Condition 2b, 2c, 2d and Condition 3, the project reported no change in status.

 2022: No material changes or compliance issues were identified.
 The project remains in compliance based on the annual review.
 For Condition 1 and 2a, the project reported installation of an eel ramp extension to improve access to the existing ramp and will conduct further effectiveness testing subsequent to communication with MDMR and USFWS regarding the 3 sites which received modification, Dundee, Gambo, and Mallison.
 For Condition 2b, the project reported no testing has occurred yet, pending agency consultation.
 For Condition 2c, the project reported that MDMR conducted trap and tag testing in 2022 at the Saccarappa fishway with another testing year planned for 2023.
 For Condition 1d, the project reported no activity.
 For Condition 3, the project reported no change in status pending completion of fishway testing and returns at Saccarappa.